Skip to main content

 What is the best coffee drink for someone with diabetes?

 While coffee may have some health benefits, creamy, sugary coffee drinks do more harm than good.
 If you have diabetes, a good rule of thumb is to start with black (unsweetened) coffee.
-Then, if needed, you can add a small amount of:
+Then, if needed, you can add a small amount of the following:

 • Sweetener: For most people with diabetes, it’s best to stick with a small amount of regular sugar or a natural alternative with a low glycemic index.
 It’s a good idea to limit the amount of artificial sweetener that you use.

-• Milk: A good choice is low-fat or skim milk, or low-carb plant-based milk.
+• Milk: A good choice is low-fat or skim milk, or you can opt for low-carb, plant-based milk.

 • Order an unsweetened drink and add sugar yourself, so you can control the amount.